pyta-uoft/website/index.md

 ### E1306: Too few format args {#E1306}

-This error occurs when you do not use one argument for a {} for format string.
+This error occurs when you use the `format` method on a string, but call it with fewer arguments than the number of `{}` in the string.
 This error is similar to E1120, meanwhile opposite to E1305.
-In the following example, we give fewer values than the number of {}.

 ~~~~ {include="E1306_too_few_format_args"}
 ~~~~